Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Between my arm hurting from so much whisking and my stomach wanting to kill me because of all the fat, it took me a minute to be able to enjoy eggs benedict again.
+Between my arm hurting from so much whisking and my stomach wanting to kill me because of all the fat, it took me a minute to be able to enjoy this again.

-Fast forward 20 years and I’m lovin me some eggs benedict all over again and it’s definitely a part of my breakfast series so if you missed be sure to check out this Frittata Recipe and my Homemade Buttermilk Pancakes Recipe!
+Fast forward 20 years and I’m loving it all over again and it’s definitely a part of my breakfast series so if you missed be sure to check out this Frittata Recipe and my Homemade Buttermilk Pancakes Recipe!

-There are a few stories out there on how Eggs Benedict was founded the first being from the 1860’s where a Mrs. LeGrand Benedict when into the first fine dining establishment, Delmonico’s Restaurant in New York, and wasn’t digging what was on the menu.
+There are a few stories out there on how Eggs Benedict was founded with the first being from the 1860s were a Mrs. LeGrand Benedict when into the first fine dining establishment, Delmonico’s Restaurant in New York, and wasn’t digging what was on the menu.

-She demanded the chef make her something else and poof out came what we know as a traditional eggs benedict.
+She demanded the chef make her something else and poof out came what we know as the traditional recipe.
 Not a bad story.

-The second version I dig, and it happened in the late 1890’s where a Mr. Lemuel Benedict was super hungover and went into the Waldorf Hotel in NYC and told them to stack up some toast, bacon, poached eggs and hollandaise stat!
-I think I’ll stick with this eggs benedict origin version hehe!
+The second version I dig, and it happened in the late 1890s where Mr. Lemuel Benedict was super hungover and went into the Waldorf Hotel in NYC and told them to stack up some toast, bacon, poached eggs and hollandaise stat!
+I think I’ll stick with this origin version hehe!

 How to Make Eggs Benedict

-Once the sauce is done set it to the side but keep it warm.
+Once the sauce is done, set it to the side but keep it warm.
 You can do this by putting a lid over the bowl that it was created in.
-It will be gross if you pour cold hollandaise on your eggs benedict recipe.
+It will be gross if you pour cold hollandaise on top of the eggs.

-Next, simply heat up your ham and keep warm.
-I do this by searing up some Canadian bacon in a little bit of butter and then keeping the heat super low.
+Next, heat up your ham and keep warm.
+I do this by searing up some Canadian bacon in a bit of butter and then keeping the heat low.

-Last but not least toast up your English muffin and then it’s time to plate this eggs benedict up.
+Last but not least, toast up your English muffin, and then it’s time to plate this up.

 Eggs Benedict Recipe